 Q) What is your School Office?

-your School Office is now your place to go for any queries you have during your time at London Met.
-Previously this was the Student Hub but we are now moving to having sepcific offices for your school.
-We hope that this speed up any issues you have whilst you are studying with us and please know that all the services you have accessed via the Student Hub will still be avaialble through your School Office.
+Your School Office is now your place to go for any queries you have during your time at London Met.
+Previously this was the Student Hub but we have now moved to specific offices for your school.
+We hope that this speed up any issues you have whilst you are studying with us and please know that all the services you have accessed via the Student Hub will still be available through your School Office.